 If that’s the case though, what’s with all the start up experts out there?
 If there’s so much expertise out there, why do so many new businesses not make it?

-Our own recent entry into the world of start-ups has meant we’ve been exposed to a lot of what these start up experts say and do.
+Our own recent entry into that world has meant we’ve been exposed to a lot of what these start up experts say and do.

 And we mean A LOT.
 What we’ve learned is it’s much easier to say you’re an expert than to show it.
-There’s a lot of claims of expertise out there, but not a lot of proof of it.
+Lots of claims of expertise, but not a lot of proof of it.

 Guaranteed success tips to generate thousands of new leads!
 Winning strategies to drive a mega amount of conversions through your marketing funnel!
 Top 10 email tips that guarantee customers queueing up at your door!
 We can bring back Elvis!